predis/predis/README.markdown

 Predis is a flexible and feature-complete PHP client library for the Redis key-value database.

-Predis is currently a work-in-progress and it targets PHP >= 5.3, though it is highly due to be backported to PHP >= 5.2.6 as soon as the public API and the internal design on the main branch will be considered stable enough.
+Predis is currently a work-in-progress and it comes in two flavors:

+ - the mainline client library, which targets PHP 5.3.x and exploits a lot of the features introduced in this new version of the PHP interpreter.
+ - a backport to PHP 5.2.x for those who can not upgrade their environment yet (it admittedly has a lower priority compared to the mainline library, although we try to keep the two versions aligned as much as possible).

 Please refer to the TODO file to see which issues are still pending and what is due to be implemented soon in Predis.